 Council has consistently requested that the Victorian School Building Authority seal both Shetland Heights Road and Potters Hill Road.
 As a result of these requests, the Victorian School Building Authority have committed to sealing part of Potters Hill Road to ensure there is an appropriate vehicular route to the school site.

-Council is commissioning an independent Traffic Impact Assessment to accurately determine the effect of the new School.
-The assessment is intended to clarify future demand on Shetland Heights Road and other streets in the School’s local catchment area.
-Based on the outcome of this assessment Council intends to continue its advocacy for Shetland Heights Road to be sealed or to implement other recommendations of the assessment.
+Council is has commissioned an independent Traffic Impact Assessment to accurately determine the effect of the new School.
+The assessment has clarified future demand on Shetland Heights Road and other streets in the School’s local catchment area.
+The outcome of this assessment indicates that the primary access to and from the school will be Potters Hill Road, particularly for bus traffic, however Shetland Heights Road will still have moderate increase in traffic from approximately 300 to 460 vehicles per day.
+Council will further access the actual traffic changes when the school opens in 2022 and Council intends to continue its advocacy for Shetland Heights Road to be sealed or to implement other recommendations of the assessment.

 Council is committed to improving the path network within Bass Coast.
 We do acknowledge that there is still a lot of work to do.
 There are areas in Bass Coast that were developed many years ago when the standard of the day did not require the developers to include footpaths (and other infrastructure such as sealed roads and piped drainage) in the new subdivisions.
 This is not the case now with new urban subdivisions.